 In most cases, forms related to export controls can be filed electronically using the links below.

-Departments or programs must keep soft or hard copies of all export documentation, including financial records and shipping documentation (i.e., FedEx Air Waybills, Purchase Orders, Commercial Invoices, etc.) and Stanford Certifications in their research project files for a period of five years from the date of export, reexport or transfer of a tangible item abroad or of controlled information to a foreign national outside of or within the US (a "deemed export").
+Departments or programs must keep soft or hard copies of all export documentation, including financial records and shipping documentation (i.e., FedEx Air Waybills, Purchase Orders from Stanford Express, Commercial Invoices, etc.) and Stanford Certifications in their research project files for a period of five years from the date of export, reexport or transfer of a tangible item abroad or of controlled information to a foreign national outside of or within the US (a "deemed export").

 Before using these forms, please review Stanford's Export Controls Decision Tree in order to determine whether or not an export control license is applicable to any particular situation, or contact Stanford's Export Control Officer for further assistance.

 The forms below are organized based on whether they are related to the controls of the US Commerce Department Export Administration Regulations (EAR), the US State Department International Traffic in Arms Regulations (ITAR), or both.

 - One-Time NLR Certification for a single international shipment of tangible item(s), commercial software or disclosure-restricted technical information to an individual or organization for which an export license is not required.

 - Annual NLR Certification for frequent international shipments of the same tangible item(s), commercial software or disclosure-restricted technical information to the same individual or organization for which an export license is not required.

 - Property Checklist for Temporary Exports summarizing requirements related to temporary international shipments of dual use export control-listed items